rkhebel/discord_ads_web_app/README.md

 Separately, you'll need to install Postgresql.

-Make sure to change the postgres related env variables in .env to match your environment!
+Make sure to change the related env variables in .env to match your environment!

+Heads up that this project uses Flask blueprints, which basically is a module in the app.
+I've created a blueprint for advertisers (you can see the advertisers folder under /app) and one for discord_users.
+Each of these blueprints can contain their own templates, static assets, and routes, allowing for better separation of code.
+There is also a top level templates, static, and routes.py for shared stuff.